ashik992/Config/README.md

 Dotfiles
 =========
-Trying to keep the '.' files form my system organized.
+Trying to keep my configuration files and scripts in one place